patriciatran/tnseq/README.md

 # Input data
 You will need single-end sequences, in the form of `{sample}_R1_001.fastq` per sample.
+You may use the data you receive directly from the Sequencing Center.

+You will also need a reference genome: a `fasta` file and a `gff` file containing coordinates of the genomic features.
+You can usually download the fasta and gff file directly from NCBI.

 # File descriptions

-This repository contains scripts to analyze TnSeq data on the UW-Madison Center for High Throughput Computing.
-It contains a series of paired `sh` and `submit` files, containing the commands to be run, and the resources needed to run the job, respectively.
+This repository contains scripts to analyze TnSeq data on the UW-Madison Center for High Throughput Computing, using HTcondor and DAGman to automate job runs.
+This repository contains a a folder named `scripts` containing a series of paired `sh` and `submit` files, containing the commands to be run, and the resources needed to run the job, respectively.

 Helpers scripts (`.sh`, `.py`) are available to set up the project structure or summarize all the data at the end.

+The pipeline is designed to be **fully reproducible** from start to finish through the use of software containers, executable scripts and various helper scripts.
+Also I designed this workflow such that this can be rerun for more projects, for example, if we were to generate new sequencing files, change reference genomes, etc.

 ## Scripts folders
 - `set_up.sh`: a bash script that takes in as an argument your netID and a project name.
 Will create all the input and output folder structure needed for this pipeline.